-The annual Master Plan report is an opportunity to provide information related to growth and development trends in Carson City and other information that may be useful in formulating long-range land use planning strategies.
+Pursuant to Master Plan Policy 1.1a noted above, the annual Master Plan report provides an opportunity to review information related to growth and development trends in Carson City and other information that may be useful in formulating long-range land use planning strategies.
 This information may also help identify issues that should be addressed in future planning programs.